 But many in the press were not kind.
 “A quickly tiresome rich man’s plaything,” wrote Dave Ferman from the Fort Worth Star-Telegram.
 “Sit down, man, you’re a fucking disgrace,” ended Melody Maker’s review of 1991’s (admittedly less than stellar) Tin Machine II.
 Mark Coleman, in the Rolling Stone Record (later “Album”) Guide rated both Tin Machine records two and a half stars, noting that “[the] albums are long on thunder and short on actual tunes.”
 He didn’t even bother to mention their third release, the abysmal live Oy Vey, Baby from 1992.

 But Bowie didn’t seem to care about the critics, and would insist that the public would eventually come to love Tin Machine.
 “We’ll be listening to the first album in a few years and re-evaluating [it],” he said in a 1993 interview with NME.
-By then, tastes had turned.
-The world had heard Nirvana’s Nevermind in 1991, and grunge had taken the rock world by storm.
-But Tin Machine?
-It just never caught on.
+But by 1993, Tin Machine was all but forgotten.

 One could argue that Tin Machine was just a few years ahead of its time.
 “We were grunge before it became a thing,” said Reeves Gabrels in a 2017 interview ; curiously, he recalls a story where Tim Palmer, producer of Tin Machine’s two studio albums, told him Pearl Jam was listening to “Heaven’s in Here” (the opening track on Tin Machine’s 1989 debit) during their time working on Ten (which, along with Nevermind and Soundgarden’s Badmotorfinger, is seminal grunge from 1991).
 Palmer would mix Ten, and it’s not a stretch to say that a similar (but more mellow) tone can be heard when the guitar lick on “Heaven’s in Here” is played side by side with the up-tempo “Evenflow.”
 Just as Bowie had claimed to be influenced by the Pixies during this time (and, most likely, other, harder, alternative bands of the period), those same bands were Bowie fans.
 It’s musicians feeding off of other musicians — as musicians always have and always should.